nkibr001/FCC-Survey-Form/README.md

 # FCC-Survey-Form
-FCC proj to make a Survey Form in Responsive Web Design Certification
+FCC proj to make a Survey Form for Responsive Web Design Certification